 For example, after an accident, you may have to provide some service to your steering system, so here is everything you need to know about replacing your tie rod in the Plainfield, Indianapolis, Fishers, and Bloomington, IN, areas.

 At Andy Mohr Collision Centers, we can assist you with this replacement and more, so give us a call today if you have any questions.

-With newer vehicles, the steering system is controlled by something called the rack and pinion unit.
-Tie rods are part of that system and they’re attached to both ends of the steering rack.
-Their main purpose is to control the front tires with the operation of the steering wheel.
-Essentially, they assist in the control of the steering system.
+With newer vehicles, the steering system is controlled by something called the rack and With newer vehicles, the steering system is controlled by something called the rack and pinion unit.
+Tie rods are part of that system, and they’re attached to both ends of the steering rack.
+The outer and inner ends of the tie rod surround an adjusting sleeve, which activates when you rotate the steering wheel.

 2684 E Main Street

-4302 Lafayette Road
+4302 Lafayette Rd

 Fishers, IN 46038

 1833 S Curry Pike